boostercloud/booster/docs/documentation/_04-events.md

 - `WithdrawMoney`
 - `DepositMoney`

-> _TODO: (Event handlers are not implemented yet) Events can have handlers attached that allow the system to react to them.
-Imagine that a specific event represents that your account has reached zero.
-You can make the handler fire a [command](03-commands.md) to notify the user by email._
+You can define as many event handler classes as you want to react to them.
+For example, imagine that a specific event represents that your account has reached zero.
+You can write a handler to notify the user by email.
+In a Booster application, it is recommended to write most your domain logic in event handlers.

-To create an event class, you can do the same thing that you did with a command, either manually, or with the `boost` command line tool:
+To create an event class, you can do the same thing that you did with a command, either manually, or with the generator, using the `boost` command line tool:

 ```shell script
 boost new:event <name of the event> --fields fieldName:fieldType